 Most of the analyzed sales had entitlements in place by the time that the sale closed escrow.
-However, only in the cases of sales #8 and #11 had the sellers carried the properties entirely through the entitlement process at their own expense.
-No adjustment applies for either of those sales.
+However, only in the cases of sales #1, #5, #10, and #12 had the sellers carried the properties entirely through the entitlement process at their own expense.
+No adjustments apply for those sales.

-In the case of sale #1, the approval expense and effort was partly borne by both the seller and buyer.
+In the case of sale #2, the approval expense and effort was partly borne by both the seller and buyer.
 A minor upward adjustment is warranted in that case.

-For sales #2, #6, #9, #10, and #13, the grantees carried the property through the approval process at their own expense and effort while the sale contract was in escrow.
-(For sale #10, the property had planning approval but not council approval at the time that the sale closed.
-Council approval took another seven months after the close.)
+For sales #3, #4, #8, and #11, the grantees carried the property through the approval process at their own expense and effort while the sale was in escrow.
 Upward adjustments are warranted in those cases.

-The other sales did not have any entitlements or approvals in place at the time of sale and in some cases still do not have approvals.
-Larger upward adjustment ratios apply for those transactions (#3, #4, #5, #7, and #12).
+The other sales (#6, #7, #9, #13, and #14) did not have any entitlements or approvals in place at the time of sale and in some cases still do not have approvals.
+Larger upward adjustment ratios apply for those transactions.